 Gateway still produces laptop and desktop computers, but they dropped their offshoot of plasma televisions and other electronics.
 This may make them seem archaic because they only offer computers, but since 2007 when Acer acquired Gateway, they have still managed to hold a larger market share than Apple.
 Gateway currently produces laptops that range in price from $400 – $1100 and desktops that range from $700 to $1200.
 They have stayed up to date with technology and offer notebooks, all in one desktop, or the traditional tower packages.
 Customization is available and they are also in the forefront with touch screen technology.
 So, Gateway is still around and offering quality products.

 Gateway no longer offers direct sales on their website; it has been more profitable for them to sell indirectly through big box electronic stores and online through retailers.
+If you want you can Visit website.
 They have kept production costs lower than many competitors, yet, still produce a very good product.
 Gateway has taken their money and invested it within the company, concentrating on keeping the market share above Apple and not stressing about being beat out by Dell and HP.
 Advertising is expensive, so they remain, they are just quieter.
 Brand loyalty is amazing.

 The author of this article, Louis Rossmann is a straight shooting tech guy who specializes in repair and LCD replacement.
 Contact him through his Rossmann Supply website.